 On the way back from the cemetery last Tuesday, the first thing I did was pass by the pharmacy to pay a small debt and to check my weight.
-I had gained almost a kilo, which was no surprise after a week of being housebound, as well as having cookies and cake under my nose the whole week.
+I had gained almost a kilo, which was no surprise after a week of being housebound, as well as having cookies and cake (which visitors had brought) under my nose the whole week.
 I accepted that slight gain as pretty inevitable, but was sure that I would be back on track immediately.
 I was determined NOT to "fall off the bandwagon"; and I even reassured a worried friend that "No, I am NOT going to let Ricki's death push me off my diet!"

 However, despite going out walking early Friday morning (walking generally decreases my appetite), I found myself overeating on Friday and Shabbas.
 Not too drastically, but enough that I gained over the weekend.
 My knee-jerk reaction was to start brow-beating myself, but after a moment I stopped and took stock:

 -I want to keep on track.

 -I am committed to keeping on track.

 -Yes, I am under stress, but is that REALLY the reason?????

 The magic question:

 WHY am I overeating?!?
 WHAT is going on here?!?
 WHAT feelings are causing this?